-Looking for an opportunity to give back to the community, Amanda Koushyar joined College Mentors as a program director in January 2005 and now serves as Executive Vice President.
+Looking for an opportunity to give back to the community, Amanda Koushyar joined College Mentors as a program director in January 2005 and now serves as Chief Operating Officer.
 A native of Georgia, Amanda graduated from Georgia Institute of Technology with a degree in management and a focus in finance and operation management.
 Amanda currently resides in Indiana with her husband and two little girls.

 “I am touched on a daily basis with stories from mentors and children and how College Mentors has impacted them.
 I feel lucky to have the opportunity to be involved in something so special!
 The passion of our volunteers is contagious and seeing the program in action is so rewarding!”

 Carly joined the College Mentors team in September 2017 after spending several years in the education field.
 She graduated from Ball State University with a Bachelor’s Degree in Elementary Education with a concentration in Kindergarten/Primary Education.
 Carly and her husband Austin live in Indianapolis and enjoy spending their time outdoors.

 “I am passionate about making a difference in a community and I am thrilled to be a part of the College Mentors for Kids team!
 What drew me to College Mentors was their enthusiasm for making difference in a child’s life.
 By connecting college students and children, they have created a unique program with the ability to change lives.
 I am so happy to be included in this journey!”

 Carina Grainey joined College Mentors for Kids in January 2014 after spending several years in South Korea working as a foreign language instructor.
 She graduated from the University of Northern Colorado with a dual degree in communications and journalism and recently received a master’s degree in international development from Yonsei University.
 Carina is passionate about providing youth with the tools they need to succeed and thrilled to join the College Mentors for Kids team.